nexmo-community/aws-transcribe-voice-notes/README.md

 ## Amazon Transcribe connector

-In order to get started, you need to have an [AWS account](http://aws.amazon.com), retrieve your AWS key and secret, and take note of your AWS services default region.
+In order to get started, you will need to have an [AWS account](http://aws.amazon.com).

-To find your Access Key and Secret Access Key:
+You will also need to know an active AWS Access Key ID and Secret Key pair.

+If necessary, create a new pair of keys:
-- Log in to your [AWS Management Console](http://aws.amazon.com/console).
+- Log in to your [AWS Management Console](http://aws.amazon.com).
 - Click on your user name at the top right of the page.
-- Click on the Security Credentials link from the drop-down menu.
+- Click on the My Security Credentials link from the drop-down menu.
-- Find the Access Credentials section, and copy the latest Access Key ID.
+- Go to Access keys section,
-- Click on the Show link in the same row, and copy the Secret Access Key.
+- Click on \[Create New Access Key\] (\*)

+(\*) *Note: Your AWS account may be limited to only 2 active Access Keys.
+To create a new pair of Keys, you may need to "Make Inactive" an existing active Access Key ID, however before doing so, you need to absolutely make sure that key is not used by your other applications.*

 ## About this connector